Overview

 Solution

-Each site was assessed for the viability of the following technologies: Utility-scale wind, Solar PV, Biogas and Hydro.
+Middleton Group shortlisted seven sites based on on-site energy consumption and available area.
+Each site was assessed for the viability of the following technologies: Utility-scale wind, solar PV, biogas and hydro.

-These technologies were then assessed on different scales: Multi-Megawatt, No-export – cover minimum site consumption and Assessed value of adjusting system processes, e.g. shifting from off-peak pumping to pumping aligned with generation.
+These technologies were then assessed on different scales: Multi-megawatt, no-export – cover minimum site consumption and assessed value of adjusting system processes, e.g. shifting from off-peak pumping to pumping aligned with generation.

 Results